quarkhopper/Jet-Fuel/README.md

-# Jet Fuel - A mod for Teardown
+# Jet Fuel - An explosive mod for Teardown
 ## Description
+I created this mod to produce evolving volumes of fire following an expanding tree and including psuedo-physics (physics with corners gruesomely cut) that make ballooning, mushrooming fire.
 ## Definitions
 ### Bomb
 Any shape that can produce an explosion by breaking or on command.